dr-leo/pandaSDMX/doc/overview.rst

 SDMX-ML
 -------

 There are several types of Message such as :index:`GenericDataMessage` to represent a :index:`data set` in generic form, i.e. containing all the information required to interpret it.
 Hence, data sets in generic representation may be used without knowing the related :index:`DataStructureDefinition`.
 The downside is that generic data set messages are much larger than their sister format :index:`StructureSpecificdata set`. pandaSDMX has always supported generic data set messages.

 The term 'structure-specific dataset' reflects the fact that in order to interpret such dataset, one needs to know the datastructure definition (DSD).
-Otherwise, it would be impossible to distinguish dimension values from attributes etc. Hence, when downloading a structure-specific dataset, pandaSDMX will download the DSD on the fly or retrieves it from a local cash.
+Otherwise, it would be impossible to distinguish dimension values from attributes etc.
+Hence, when downloading a structure-specific dataset, pandaSDMX will download the DSD on the fly or retrieves it from a local cache.

 Another important SDMXML message type is :index:`StructureMessage` which may contain artefacts such as DataStructureDefinitions, code lists, conceptschemes, categoryschemes and so forth.

 SDMXML provides that each message contains a :index:`Header` containing some metadata about the message.
 Finally, SDMXML messages may contain a :index:`Footer` element.
 It provides information on any errors that have occurred on the server side, e.g., if the requested data set exceeds the size limit, or the server needs some time to make it available under a given link.

 SDMX services provide XML schemas to validate a particular SDMXML file.
 However, pandaSDMX does not yet support validation.

 .. _web-service: